raulvazquez7/AI-Agent-Patterns-Study/README.md

 -   **Book**: *Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems*
 -   **Source**: You can find more about the book's content [here](https://docs.google.com/document/d/1rsaK53T3Lg5KoGwvf8ukOUvbELRtH-V0LnOIFDxBryE/preview).

+## Author's Code vs. Personal Practice

+In each chapter's directory, you will find two main types of scripts:

+*   `*_author_example_langchain.py`: The original code provided by the book's author to demonstrate a specific pattern.
+*   `graph.py`: My own, more advanced implementation of the pattern.
+I use this script to practice, experiment, and deepen my understanding of the concepts using langgraph studio.

 ## Repository Structure

 The repository is organized by pattern, with each technique from the book in its own numbered folder.
 Each folder will contain the code implementation and a specific `README.md` with my notes and findings on that particular pattern.